Principle Investigator

 My name is Lauren Kim and I am a second-year neuroscience student at UCLA from San Diego.
 I love learning about the brain and am very passionate about treating substance use disorders and about mental health.
 Eventually, I hope to either apply to medical school or pursue research further.
 In my free time, I enjoy reading, gardening, and trying new coffee shops and restaurants.

-My name is Jason Liu, and I am a first-year computer science student at UCLA.
-I take joy in gaining a variety of knowledge to hone one skill of mine: problem-solving.
-I am very interested in learning about the human brain and how computational methods can help researchers study it.
-Outside academics, I love to listen to music, play sports, and see what's out there in the world.
+My name is Jason Liu.
+I am a second-year computer science student at UCLA.
+I am very interested in learning about the human brain and mental health, as well as how computational methods help researchers study them.
+Outside academics, I love to listen to music, play sports, and see what’s out there in the world.